exploreazure/50daysofLinux/linuxday2.md

 This has created a new user, you will need to enter a password, you can press enter to skip the other prompts.

-Let's switch user to useradmin by:
+Let's switch user to useradmin1 by:

 ```
 sudo su - useradmin1